Ipotrick/Daxa/wiki/Tutorial.md

 In this instance the shared file allows us to define the vertex and push constants `struct`s once and then use them in our shader AND C++ code.

 In the shared file we declare the MyVertex struct and enable buffer pointers to it via `DAXA_ENABLE_BUFFER_PTR`.
-We also use the daxa provided type `daxa_f32vec4` here which will translate to a `vec4` in GLSL and `daxa::f32vec4` in C++.
+We also use the Daxa provided type `daxa_f32vec4` here which will translate to a `vec4` in GLSL and `daxa::f32vec4` in C++.

 Then lastly we declare a strut for the push constant.
 This struct contains a buffer pointer.
 This buffer pointer will become a `daxa::BufferDeviceAddress` in C++.